yuekaizhang/dynamo/docs/guides/cli_overview.md

 ### `build`

-The `build` commmand allows you to package up your inference graph and its dependancies and create an archive of it.
+The `build` command allows you to package up your inference graph and its dependencies and create an archive of it.
 This is commonly paired with the `--containerize` flag to create a single docker container that runs your inference graph.
 As with `serve`, you point toward the first service in your dependency graph.
 For details about `dynamo build`, see [Serving Inference Graphs](dynamo_serve.md).

 **Usage**
 ```bash